 - Compliance risk is growing.
 Predictive scheduling laws in major markets require advance notice of schedules and penalties for last-minute changes; scheduling software automates these controls.

 - Labor cost visibility matters as much as schedule building.
-Retail operators need real-time insight into hours worked vs. budget across every location.
+Retail operators need real-time insight into hours worked versus budget across all locations.

 - Mobile functionality is non-negotiable.
 Retail managers and employees need to view, request, and approve schedule changes from any device.